zcodedoc/zCodeDoc.github.io/_posts/2018-02-15-rails_tests_setup.markdown

 the setup.
 Here's a step-by-step guide of what I did to setup tests for my Rails API models.

-**NOTE**: This guide is being created from a Rails 5 project that has been created **without** the built in test suite and already had its associations set up.
+**NOTE**: This guide is being created from a Rails 5 project that has been created **without** the built-in test suite and already had its associations set up.

-1) In the Gemfile create `group :develop, :test` block
+1) In the Gemfile create `group :develop,:test` block
 * this block will install gems that both the developement and test environments will use

 2) add these gems to the block